Working with JSON Logs

 Array of scalars

--- Input: {"name": "alice", "tags": ["admin", "user"]}
+// Input: {"name": "alice", "tags": ["admin", "user"]}

--- Row 1: name=alice, tags=admin
+// Row 1: name=alice, tag=admin

--- Row 2: name=alice, tags=user
+// Row 2: name=alice, tag=user

-Aggregate over unrolled data
+Aggregate over exploded data

-| stats sum(items.qty) AS total_sold, dc(order_id) AS orders by items.sku
+| stats sum(items.qty) as total_sold, dc(order_id) as orders by items.sku

 | sort -total_sold

-| head 20
+| head 20'

 Chaining parsers